Stuycs-K/project02-shell-10-shii-chene/README.md

   - Prompt
   - Exit
   - Redirection and Pipes
+# Bugs
+Reading from a file only allows for two lines or it will forever loop.
+Ctrl-D works to exit when typing in commands.

 # void parse_commands(char * line, char ** com_ary)
 - char * line - the line of commands to be parsed